 Targeting unique ad sources optimizes the sale of inventory using several definable parameters.
-You define your traffic and price it according to any combination of: countries, regions, localities; operating system and device characteristics, and network connectivity, etc. Targeting is all about merchandising and managing the inventory, not the ads.
+You define the traffic and price it according to any combination of countries, regions, localities, operating system and device characteristics, network connectivity, etc. Targeting is all about merchandising and managing the inventory, not the ads.

-When creating an ad source with ONE by AOL: Mobile, you can select the price point at which inventory should be sold on our platform.
-Our algorithm automatically matches the best ad source to your available inventory.
+When creating an ad source with SSP, you select the price point at which inventory should be sold on our platform.
+Our algorithm automatically matches the best ad source to the available inventory.
 No more fussing with ranking, prioritizing, countries, regions, demographics and the like; we take care of all that for you.

 Ad Source Tiers